Impact123/SmacBans-Block/README.md

 ## Notes
 * Mesages will be show to Admins with the genericflag or the commandoverride `smacbans_admin`
-* Clients will be rechecked on a lateloadsituation (pulginreload)
+* Clients will be rechecked on a lateloadsituation (pluginreload)
 * The plugins needs the [Socket](http://forums.alliedmods.net/showthread.php?t=67640), or [Curl](http://forums.alliedmods.net/showthread.php?t=152216)  extension to work, we recommend socket
 * The plugin will automatically create a `smacbans-block.cfg` in `..cfg/sourcemod/`
 * The plugin has support for the automatic [Updater](http://forums.alliedmods.net/showthread.php?t=169095), we highly recommend you to use it